 In May 2020, these questions drove Dillon Zhang (MIT '20) and I (Shannon Peng, MIT '20) to build Zooming Away, a mini 15-minute experience in which players stabilize a crashing spaceship by interacting with the astronaut via a Zoom call and web-based "control console" UI.
 We had a lot of fun making the project, and our classmates and instructors loved playing it.
 Weeks after the class ended, I couldn't stop thinking about this new, exciting format of remote entertainment that we'd come up with and what else we could do with it.

 Zooming Away: Live interactive performance via Zoom call and web-based UI

-Eager to continue exploring, I called together Dillon and Anand Tyagi (NYU '21) to create a more complex, ambitious experience based on Zooming Away, which we called The V.E.R.S. ("Virtual Escape Room Summer") Project.
+Eager to continue exploring, I called together Dillon and Anand Tyagi (NYU '21) to create a more ambitious, complex experience based on Zooming Away, which we called The V.E.R.S. ("Virtual Escape Room Summer") Project.
 In the 3 months that followed, we met remotely to ideate, design, and develop a 60-minute interactive adventure centered around breaking into Area 51.

-VERS initially began as a fun way to explore a novel concept and gain experience with game design and development over lockdown.
-With encouragement from our friends and MIT theater instructors, we later applied for grant funding, and then launched VERS into a successful fully-remote theater production for the MIT community.
+VERS initially began as a fun way to explore a novel concept and gain experience with game development over lockdown.
+With encouragement from our friends and MIT theater instructors, we later applied for grant funding, and then launched VERS into a successful fully-remote theater production for the MIT community in early 2021.

 The experience begins in your inbox: the day before your mission, @lex reaches out via email with a Zoom link and some important reminders.